KSP-KOS/KOS/doc/source/structures/vessels/dockingport.rst

         * - :meth:`UNDOCK`
           -
           - callable to release the dock
+        * - :attr:`PARTNER`
+          - :struct:`DockingPort`
+          - the docking port this docking port is attached to
+        * - :attr:`HASPARTNER`
+          - boolean
+          - whether or not this docking port is attached to another docking port
         * - :attr:`TARGETABLE`
           - boolean
           - check if this port can be targeted